By Wendy Stoltz / Last Modified On January 15, 2023

 - Cut the dough into the desired thickness.

-- Xanthan gum is a powerful addition to your pasta dough.
+Add Xanthan gum - Xanthan gum is a powerful addition to your pasta dough.
 It makes the grain-free pasta flexible and elastic, so you have a chewy texture.
 It also prevents the pasta from being crumbly.

-- Ensure you knead the dough enough, so you don’t have any flour clumps.
+Knead the dough enough - Ensure you knead the dough enough, so you don’t have any flour clumps.
 You don’t need to knead it for too long.

-- If your dough feels a bit sticky, add a bit of all-purpose gluten-free flour until you reach the desired texture.
+Sticky dough - If your dough feels a bit sticky, add a bit of all-purpose gluten-free flour until you reach the desired texture.

-- If your dough is too dry, add an additional egg or a few teaspoons of water.
+Dry dough - If your dough is too dry, add an additional egg or a few teaspoons of water.

-- Try not to overcook your pasta as it will go mushy and fall apart.
+Don't overcook this gluten-free pasta recipe - Try not to overcook your pasta as it will go mushy and fall apart.

 I don’t recommend rinsing it before cooking.
-If it’s a bit too sticky add gluten-free flour.
+If it’s a bit too sticky, add gluten-free flour.

 Cook the fresh gluten-free pasta for 4-8 minutes in boiling water with a few pinches of salt.